Menu

 Historically the woodland at Leam would have been Upland Oak-Birch Ancient Semi-natural Woodland, but parts of the woodland were cleared and replanted with commercial, non-native conifer species, such as larch, fir and western hemlock, during the 1880s, 1940s and 1950s.
 The majority of the woodland is now a Planted Ancient Woodland Site (PAWS).
 This means the woodland has remnant features of what used to be there, such as occasional oak trees and ground flora associated with Ancient Semi-Natural Woodland, but generally the site has low biodiversity and some parts of it are in a critical state in need of urgent action to halt the decline of ancient woodland remnants on the site.

 As well as being a site in decline in terms of species diversity, the woodland is also at high risk of being infected with a disease called Phytophthora ramorum (P. ramorum), due to the presence of Larch in the woodland and the high level of P. ramorum infection within a 5-mile radius of the woodland.
 Larch trees and sweet chestnut trees are particularly susceptible to P. ramorum.
+By removing the larch, we aim to reduce the risk of infection with P. ramorum and therefore reduce the risk of sweet chestnut trees in the woodland and surrounding area being infected and requiring removal.

 What will happen next?